 Through it all, our team of skilled specialists will work closely with your doctor, to ensure that the techniques we use are the right ones for you and your medical condition.

-Pulmonary rehab is designed to reduce and control the symptoms and complications experienced with moderate to severe pulmonary disease.
-This treatment is accomplished through a program of exercise and education, and it's available at CGH Medical Center.
+Pulmonary Rehabilitation is designed to reduce and control the symptoms and complications experienced with moderate to severe pulmonary disease.
+CGH Medical Center's Pulmonary Rehabilitation Program can help you address the frustrations and challenges that you encounter with pulmonary disease.
+This treatment is accomplished through a program of exercise and education, and goals tailored specifically to you and your lung disease.

-Pulmonary rehabilitation is provided on an outpatient basis, and you'll need to complete paperwork and take a six-minute walk test before you begin.
-If you decide to enroll, you'll meet with the team three times per week for 10 weeks.
+Pulmonary rehabilitation is provided on an outpatient basis, and you'll need to complete paperwork and take a six-minute walk test (as tolerated, with which you may stop and rest as needed) before you begin.
+You also may need to perform other lung function tests.
+If you decide to enroll, you'll meet with the team three times per week for 6-12 weeks.

 In each session, you'll perform an exercise program based on the results of your six-minute walk test, your pulmonary function test results, your medical history and your goals.

-You will work with your pulmonologist, nurse practitioner, respiratory therapists, physical therapists and other medical experts who are all working hard to help you breathe better and feel better.
+You will work with your pulmonologist, nurse practitioner, respiratory therapists, and other medical experts who are all working hard to help you breathe better and feel better.

 You are a candidate for pulmonary rehab if: